gmuldoon/cslvr-Wiki/Home.md

 http://dolfin-adjoint-doc.readthedocs.org/en/latest/

-## Installation instructions can be found in the sidebar
+## Get started

-## A quick start manual can be found in the sidebar
+Installation instructions and a quick start manual can be found in the sidebar